starovoit777/Automation-testing/README.md

 there are for all operating systems  https://github.com/mozilla/geckodriver/releases

-2 go to the project directory of the console and run mvn clean test -DsuiteXmlFile=testngByPath.xml or mvn clean test -DsuiteXmlFile=testngByPath.xml
+2 go to the project directory of the console and run

+"mvn clean test -DsuiteXmlFile=testngByPath.xml" or
-both file launches all tests
+"mvn clean test -DsuiteXmlFile=testngByName.xml" both file launches all tests